Table of Contents

 Under U.S. copyright law, original works receive “copyright protection the moment it is created and fixed in a tangible form that it is perceptible either directly or with the aid of a machine or device.”
 In other words, any original work produced by a content creator is automatically copyrighted, which gives the creator the right to license the asset and charge royalties for ongoing use of it.
-The royalty rate is calculated according to specific terms defined in a licensing agreement; the terms include restrictions on geographic distribution, time period or the number of uses of the licensed asset.
-A typical calculation for a royalty rate is paying a specific percentage of the sales that generate from the asset.
+The royalty rate is calculated according to specific terms defined in a licensing agreement; the terms include restrictions on geographic distribution, time period, or the number of uses of the licensed asset.
+A typical calculation for a royalty rate is paying a specific percentage of the sales generated from the asset.

 Izo, the parent company of Dance On, is well aware of the challenge.
 The Los Angeles-based digital media firm partners with thousands of dance groups around the world to produce videos aimed at Millennial and Gen-Z audiences.
-Izo’s influence network is best known for creating dance music videos to Silentó’s “Watch Me (Whip/Nae Nae),” helping to propel it as the top trending song in 2015.
+Izo’s influence network is best known for creating dance music videos to Silentó’s “Watch Me (Whip/Nae Nae),” helping propel it as the top trending song in 2015.

 That’s the heart of its business—collaborating and distributing content—but Izo knew that cumbersome back-end processes would distract the company from its focus.